Can you think of a major business without a logo? Bet you can’t!

 - Use search tools to locate and Hire a Designer Outright.

-While the second option can also be a successful strategy for design, I’m going to walk you through, the preference of most entrepreneurs, how to Launch Design Contest with 99designs.
-For only $299, I ran a quick and effective design contest which produced over 100 viable logo designs!
-For cash-conscious startups (like most lean startup entrepreneurs) the beauty of the design contest is the ratio of cost to design selections.
+While the second option can also be a successful strategy for design services, I’m going to walk you through, the preference of most entrepreneurs, how to Run a Design Contest with 99designs.
+For only $299, I ran a quick and effective contest which produced over 100 viable graphics concepts!
+For cash-conscious startups (like most lean startup entrepreneurs) the beauty of crowdsourcing is the ratio of cost to the number of design selections.

 The power of crowdsourcing makes this possible.
 It is much more efficient and effective to enlist the design talents of 99designs’ 1 million+ designers than pursue traditional avenues of finding and hiring a branding agency or individual graphic designer.

 Finally, by using the 99designs process, you remove the risks associated with choosing any single unknown designer for a project.
 Since graphic design is subjective, there is often a disconnect between the vision of the client and the reality of the delivered product.
 This can lead to frustrating sidetracking and stalled projects.
-When you host a design contest with 99designs, the failure of a single designer to deliver is easily overcome by awarding the final project to another.
+When you crowdsource with 99designs, the failure of a single designer to deliver is easily overcome by awarding the final project to another.

 PROs & CONs of 99designs

-Before we walk through the process of hosting a design contest, let’s examine some of the benefits and potential shortcomings of logo design contests for your new brand.
+Before we walk through the process of crowdsourcing design, let’s examine some of the benefits and potential shortcomings of using 99designs for your brand graphics.

-- Affordability – While it continues to offer benefits for more established, profitable businesses, 99designs is a perfect fit for small businesses and cost-conscious entrepreneurs.
+- Affordability – While it continues to offer benefits for more established, profitable businesses, 99designs is a perfect fit for startup companies and cost-conscious entrepreneurs.

-- Wide Selection of Designs – Launching a graphic design contest results in a large volume of design ideas to review.
+- Wide Selection of Designs – Launching a graphic contest results in a large volume of design concepts to review.
 As a client, you get the benefit from your final design and from all of the others you’ve been exposed to during the process.

 - User-Friendly Process – Because it was created by graphic designers working in a digital forum, 99designs has unparalleled ease-of-access.
 Not only is it intuitive, but it’s also actually a great deal of fun!